·

 What’s the best way to serve banana split icebox cake for a party?

 For parties, I recommend freezing the cake until firm, letting it sit at room temperature for a few minutes, and then slicing it with a sharp knife.
-Add extra cherries, chocolate fudge, sprinkles, or chopped nuts right before serving so the top looks fresh and colorful.
+Add extra cherries, chocolate fudge, sprinkles, or chopped nuts right before serving to keep the top looking fresh and colorful.

 This banana split icebox cake recipe is everything you want in an easy summer dessert: cool, creamy, colorful, nostalgic, and simple to make ahead.
 With layers of graham crackers, vanilla pudding, bananas, whipped topping, cherries, and chocolate fudge, it has all the classic banana split flavors in one fun dessert.